 Election: The voting process used to identify an individual from a number of individuals.

-Guest: An entity fulfilling the criteria to become a future Member, which has been granted temporary participation rights in the oneM2M

 Member: A member of an Partner Type 1 having participation rights within that Partner Type 1 and which has registered to take part in oneM2M.

 ITU Representative Representatives of ITU-D, ITU-R and ITU-T invited to participate in the Project Coordination Group for the efficient coordination and exchange of information.